AckerlyXu/heima/articles/active-directory/active-directory-deploying-ws-ad-guidelines.md

 For name resolution, deploy your own (or leverage your existing) DNS server infrastructure; Azure-provided DNS does not meet the advanced name resolution needs of Windows Server AD DS.
 For example, it does not support dynamic SRV records, and so on.
 Name resolution is a critical configuration item for DCs and domain-joined clients.
 DCs must be capable of registering resource records and resolving other DC’s resource records.
 For fault tolerance and performance reasons, it is optimal to install the Windows Server DNS service on the DCs running on Azure.
 Then configure the Azure virtual network properties with the name and IP address of the DNS server.
 When other VMs on the virtual network start, their DNS client resolver settings will be configured with DNS server as part of the dynamic IP address allocation.

-> [AZURE.NOTE]
+> [!NOTE]
 > You cannot join on-premises computers to a Windows Server AD DS Active Directory domain that is hosted on Azure directly over the Internet.
 The port requirements for Active Directory and the domain-join operation render it impractical to directly expose the necessary ports and in effect, an entire DC to the Internet.
 >
 >

 VMs register their DNS name automatically on startup or when there is a name change.

-For more information about this example and another example that shows how to provision the first VM and install AD DS on it, see [Install a new Active Directory forest on Azure](/documentation/articles/active-directory-new-forest-virtual-machine/).
-For more information about using Windows PowerShell, see [Install Azure PowerShell](/documentation/articles/powershell-install-configure/) and [Azure Management Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/jj152841).
+For more information about this example and another example that shows how to provision the first VM and install AD DS on it, see [Install a new Active Directory forest on Azure](./active-directory-new-forest-virtual-machine.md).
+For more information about using Windows PowerShell, see [Install Azure PowerShell](../powershell-install-configure.md) and [Azure Management Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/jj152841).

 ### <a name="BKMK_DistributedDCs"></a>Geo-distributed DCs
 Azure offers advantages when hosting multiple DCs on different virtual networks: